 The Platform could strengthen climate resilience by helping to narrow the gap between insured and uninsured losses, and extending the use of catastrophe risk modeling beyond the insurance industry for risk-informed decision-making.

 The Platform would reduce modeling costs and catalyze investment in model development by lowering transaction costs and enhancing competition.
 Were the Platform to become the modeling infrastructure underpinning the development of catastrophe risk insurance markets in the Philippines, Indonesia, and Bangladesh – the countries in Asia which The Lab Secretariat identified as the most suitable candidates for pilot projects and that have garnered the most interest from relevant stakeholders – the Platform could indirectly facilitate an additional USD 1.4 to 6 billion of property insurance coverage.

 To demonstrate the use of the Platform in the identified Asian countries, proponents and potential implementing partners are developing strategic partnerships with suppliers and users of data and analytics, both in-country and with international public and private organizations.
-In particular, proponents have been engaging with the Insurance Development Forum’s Risk Modeling and Mapping Group (RMMG) in order to test the Platform in collaboration with a community of experts striving to optimize and extend the use of insurance-related products to protect vulnerable societies.
+The Platform recently launched its pilot, the Oasis E-Market, in Asia in March 2017.
+The Oasis E-Market is a web-based marketplace to link demand and supply for risk analytics.

 Proponents estimate that around USD 10 to 14 million in private and public investment would be needed to demonstrate the Platform’s potential.